Magic-Phono/cdj3k-magicphono-loader/README.md

 # cdj3k-magicphono-loader

-Magic Phono on your CDJ-3000.
+Magic Phono Loader for CDJ-3000.

-## Why?

 Allows booting of custom firmwares from an SD-card.

+## How does it work?

 The update file toggles a boot flag in non-volatile memory to allow booting firmware from an SD-card.

 If no bootable SD-card is present the CDJ-3000 will continue booting from internal firmware as usual.

+## Is it safe?

 The chances of this bricking your CDJ-3000 is low, however there is a non-zero chance something could go wrong.